 - ½ cup quick cooking grits

-- 2 TBS heavy cream
+- 2 tablespoons heavy cream

-- 2 pats of butter
+- 2 tablespoons butter

-- 3 slices bacon cooked and crumbled
+- 2-3 slices bacon cooked and crumbled

-- 1 Sliced scallions thinly sliced
+- 1 tablespoon scallions thinly sliced

-- Hot sauce
+- Hot sauce to taste

 Instructions

-- Add the salt to the water and bring to a rolling boil.
-Slowly whisk in the grits, then reduce the heat to a simmer.
+- Slowly whisk in the half cup of grits, then reduce the heat to a simmer.
 Continue cooking until the grits are thickened and the water absorbed.

-- Remove from heat and stir in the cream.
-Pour the grits into a bowl or onto a serving plate.
+- Pour the grits into a bowl or ladle onto a serving plate.

 - Garnish with butter, bacon, cheese, scallions, and hot sauce.
 Enjoy immediately while piping hot.